 OutputThere are 2 programs which provide 'java'.
 Selection Command ----------------------------------------------- + 1 java-11-openjdk.x86_64 (/usr/lib/jvm/java-11-openjdk-18.104.22.168.9-2.fc35.x86_64/bin/java) * 2 /usr/java/jdk-20.0.1/bin/java Enter to keep the current selection[+], or type selection number: 2

 According to the above screenshot, there are 2 versions installed.
 Java 20 is listed on number 2, So input numeric 2 and press Enter.
 This will change the default Java version to 20 on your system.

 Check the installed Java version on your system using the following command.

 Outputjava version "20.0.1" Java(TM) SE Runtime Environment (build 20.0.1+11) Java HotSpot(TM) 64-Bit Server VM (build 20.0.1+11, mixed mode, sharing)

 Step 4 – Setup Java Environment Variables

-Most of the Java-based applications uses environment variables to work.
+Most Java-based applications use environment variables to work.
 Set the Java environment variables using the following commands

 - Setup JAVA_HOME Variable

-Also put all above environment variables in /etc/environment file for auto loading on system boot.
+Also, put all the above environment variables in /etc/environment file for auto-loading on system boot.